dsoaress/link-free/README.md

 - Add a custom logo;
 - Add a custom favicon;
-- Integrate Google Tag Manager with just an ID;
+- Integrate Google Analytics or Google Tag Manager with just an ID;
 - Freely customize buttons, background, and font colors;
 - Customize the button's border-radius (make it square or rounder).

 You can also live preview all your changes while you work on them.

-## Deploying your Linkfree
+## Deploying your Link Free

 Just click the "Netlify" button at the top of this README.
 Yup, that's it. 😄